dotnet/docs/docs/architecture/devops-for-aspnet-developers/deploying-to-app-service.md

 ## Download and test the app

-The app used in this guide is a pre-built ASP.NET Core app, [Simple Feed Reader](hhttps://github.com/dotnet-architecture/simple-feed-reader/).
-It's a Razor Pages app that uses the `Microsoft.SyndicationFeed.ReaderWriter` API to retrieve an RSS/Atom feed and display the news items in a list.
+The app used in this guide is a pre-built ASP.NET Core app, [Simple Feed Reader](https://github.com/dotnet-architecture/simple-feed-reader/).
+It's an ASP.NET Core Razor Pages app that uses the `Microsoft.SyndicationFeed.ReaderWriter` API to retrieve an RSS/Atom feed and display the news items in a list.

 Feel free to review the code, but it's important to understand that there's nothing special about this app.
 It's just a simple ASP.NET Core app for illustrative purposes.